There are two surgeries on the peninsula, one in Shotley and one in Holbrook.

 OUT OF HOURS CONTACT NO: 111

-For emergencies at nights (after 18:30) weekdays and bank holidays please telephone 111
+For emergencies on weekday nights (after 18:30), weekends and bank holidays please telephone 111

 Calls to this number are free from both landlines and mobile phones.